Dettrax/MULTIMODAL-FORECASTING-MODEL-FOR-STOCK-PRICE-PREDICTION/README.md

 1. **ARIMA and GARCH Models**: These models are used to predict oil prices based on historical data.
 The corresponding scripts are `Arima.py` and `Garch.py`.

 2. **LSTM with ARIMA and GARCH**: This approach combines the LSTM model with ARIMA and GARCH models to improve the prediction accuracy.
 The script `call_lstm` is used for this purpose.
-You can choose between 1, 2, 3 for Seq, bidirectional, and CNN-Attention models.
+You can choose between 1, 2, 3 for Single, Multi, and bidirectional models.
 The performance of these models is further enhanced using an XGBoost model for fine-tuning.

+3. **CNN-Attention Model with ARIMA and GARCH**: This approach uses 1d Conv with Soft attention algorithm ARIMA and GARCH models.
+The script `call_attention` is used for this purpose.
+The performance of these model is further enhanced using an XGBoost model for fine-tuning.

-3. **Mamba Model**: This is a Linear-Time Sequence Modeling with Selective State Spaces.
+4**Mamba Model**: This is a Linear-Time Sequence Modeling with Selective State Spaces.
 It is incorporated with news sentiment analysis to improve prediction metrics significantly.
 The script `Mamba` is used for this purpose.
 It has three versions:
    - V1: Prediction with historic prices
    - V2: Prediction with historic prices and sentiment scores
    - V3: Prediction with historic prices, sentiment scores, and news vectors